 After your event has ended, you can view all the contacts that messaged you during your event.
 Click on the third tab in the toolbar at the top of the screen to view your address book.

-Click on the event you just ended, Default Montage.
-Click on the event you just ended.
+Click on the event you just ended, default.
 It is listed with the montage name, date and start time.
 You should see your phone number or social media username you used to send a test message.
 Click on your contact to view past messages from that contact and send replies.
 More on this in the Operating Instructions